micmejia/bible-dump/AMPC/Revelation/Rev 22.md

-And if anyone cancels _or_ takes away from the statements of the book of this prophecy [these [^f]predictions relating to Christ's kingdom and its speedy triumph, together with the consolations and admonitions or warnings pertaining to them], God will cancel _and_ take away from him his share in the tree of life and in the city of holiness (purity and hallowedness), which are described _and_ promised in this book.
+And if anyone cancels _or_ takes away from the statements of the book of this prophecy [these predictions relating to Christ's kingdom and its speedy triumph, together with the consolations and admonitions or warnings pertaining to them], God will cancel _and_ take away from him his share in the tree of life and in the city of holiness (purity and hallowedness), which are described _and_ promised in this book.